 The essence of the Chele La Pass and Kila Goemba hike

 Set off on foot into the mountains north of the pass and discover even more magnificent views, including some of the world’s highest mountain peaks.
-The towering Himalayan crowns of Jumolhari at 7 314 metres (23 996 feet), Jichu Drake at 6 794 metres (22 290 feet) and the world’s third highest mountain, Kangchenjunga, at 8 586 metres (28 170 feet) will be gradually revealed as you climb.
-In addition to the views, keep an eye out for a variety of of mountain birds, including the elusive blood pheasant.
+The towering Himalayan crowns of Jumolhari at 7 314m (23 996ft), Jichu Drake at 6 794m (22 290ft) and the world’s third highest mountain, Kangchenjunga, at 8 586m (28 170ft) will be revealed as you climb.
+In addition to the views, keep an eye out for a variety of mountain birds, including the elusive blood pheasant.

-Stop for a picnic breakfast at a stone meditation cabin high in the mountains and admire the unobstructed views in every direction before descending the slope to Kila Goemba, which is widely considered to be Bhutan’s oldest nunnery.
-Visit the state of the God of Compassion, which housed in the temple, and then continue down the forest trail onto the main road, where your vehicle will be waiting for you.
+Enjoy a picnic breakfast at a stone meditation cabin high in the mountains and admire the unobstructed views in every direction before descending the slope to Kila Goemba, which is widely considered to be Bhutan’s oldest nunnery.
+Visit the many armed god of compassion housed in the temple and continue down the forest trail onto the main road, where your vehicle will be waiting for you.